 Here is something important to remember:

 You do not need to practice perfectly.
+You do not need long sessions.
+You only need consistency.

 One square today is enough.
+Another square tomorrow is progress.

 If you would like guided lessons that build on this practice and teach the fundamentals step by step, my beginning drawing course provides clear instruction and encouragement for each stage of learning.